With a Full Bar and Breakfast and Dinner in the Market Common

 Crepe Creation Cafe has been a staple in the Market Common community for the past seven years.
-From small beginnings on Howard Ave. to the present location at 4012 Deville Street, owner Larry Cauble and his wife Emma Ware finalized Larry’s childhood dream of owning a French Restaurant.
+From small beginnings on Howard Ave. to its present location at 4012 Deville Street, owner Larry Cauble and his wife Emma Ware finalized Larry’s childhood dream of owning a French restaurant with its creation.

 Larry goes out of his way to assure food is only the freshest by shopping everyday at local markets.
 He hand-selects the fruits and vegetables for the day’s menu.
 Nothing is ever purchased precooked.
 Eventually he plans to make fresh bread daily.